03 November 2021

 Seul contre tous

 Before the climax to Gaspar Noé’s I Stand Alone (Seul contre tous), a provocative warning appears: “You have 30 seconds to leave the screening of this film”.
 Noé borrowed the idea from the black-and-white thriller Homicidal, which has a forty-five-second ‘fright break’ “to allow anyone to leave this theatre who is too frightened to see the end of the picture.”
-Of course, rather than prompting nervous viewers to flee in terror, these gimmicks are designed to create anticipation.
+Of course, rather than prompting nervous viewers to flee in terror, these are sensationalist gimmicks designed to create audience anticipation, like cinematic clickbait.

-On the other hand, the breaking of taboos on screen is all the more transgressive if the act is unsimulated, as Amos Vogel wrote in Film as a Subversive Art: “When confronted by visual taboos... such as real sex or death—we immediately feel an element of risk and primordial danger”.
-A surprising number of films, all listed here, contain images of real sex and death.
+On the other hand, the breaking of taboos on screen is genuinely transgressive and disturbing if the act is unsimulated, as Amos Vogel wrote in Film as a Subversive Art: “When confronted by visual taboos... such as real sex or death — we immediately feel an element of risk and primordial danger”.
+A surprising number of films, all listed here, contain images of real death and unsimulated sex.

 PDF